nelthaarion/go-nodejs-rabbitmq/README.md

 # go-nodejs-rabbitmq
-A simple project for communicating between go and nodejs using rabbitmq message broker
+A simple project for communicating between Go and Nodejs using rabbitmq message broker

-# technologies
-Nodejs - Go - Rabbitmq - Docker - make

 # Run and start
-explorer the project folder in the directory

-Build :
-  make build_and_run

-Stop :
-  make stop
+for this example, publisher has written with go and consumer with nodejs

+1 - start rabbitmq service or container

+2 - to start consumer:
+    node consumer/app.js

+3 - to start publisher:
+    go run publisher/main.go